Bridget FitzGerald: First marriage

 When Bridget learned of her husband's departure, she was expected to deliver the baby within two weeks.
 Rory did not intend to abandon her, assuming she would reunite with him in Continental Europe at a later time.
 According to Rory's messenger Owen MacGrath, "[Rory's flight was not] for want of love... if [he] had known sooner of his going, he would have taken [Bridget] with him."
 Nevertheless, nineteen-year-old Bridget was distressed and furious by her husband leaving with no warning.

-MacGrath attempted to persuade Bridget to leave Ireland a few weeks after the flight, though she refused.
+MacGrath attempted to persuade Bridget to leave Ireland a few weeks after the flight.
+She considered going, though she eventually refused.
 Bridget's mother, Lady Kildare, had advised her to cooperate with the English.
-Bridget never saw her husband or son again; Rory died of a fever in 1609.
+Bridget never saw her husband or son again.
+Rory died in Rome on 28 July 1608.

+Second marriage and death

 Bridget presented her daughter at the English court with a personal appeal to King James I. Bridget sufficiently roused the king with an emotional telling of her plight and financial troubles, and he granted Bridget a pension of £200 from Tyrconnell's escheated estates.
 Mary was placed under the patronage of the King and Bridget was sent back to Ireland.
 In 1609, Bridget returned to her family's estates in Kildare.
 She raised Mary there as a Catholic.

-In 1619 Bridget remarried to Nicholas Barnewall, 1st Viscount Barnewall from Turvey, County Dublin.
+On 7 July 1617 or 1619, Bridget remarried to Nicholas Barnewall, 1st Viscount Barnewall from Turvey, County Dublin.
 They had nine children.
+Barnewall died on 20 August 1663.